ThanAid/Creating-Global-ARX-and-V-ARX-models-in-MATLAB./README.md

 # Creating "Global" ARX and V-ARX models in MATLAB.
-Mechanical Engineer Thesis project - Health monitorig via Stochastic Models
+Mechanical Engineering Thesis project - Health monitoring via Stochastic Models
 ----------------------------------------------------------------------

 By "global" it is meant that a number of models is created for each observed state and then via cubic interpolation using spline polynomials a final "global" model is created.